 function is called with the error, preventing the test from hanging.

 I hope you enjoyed reading this, and I'm curious to hear if this tutorial helped you.
-Please let me know your thoughts below in the comments.
-Don't forget to subscribe to my newsletter to avoid missing my upcoming blog posts.
+Please let me know your thoughts or opinions below in the comments section.

 Conclusion